Gate 4

 Gate 4 (Θύρα 4) is the most popular organized supporters group of the Greek multi-sports club PAOK.
 The group has played an important role in the club's course over the years affecting the club's decisions.
 They mostly wear black and white symbols and clothes, which are the colors of the club.
-GATE 4 is considered one of the most militant fan organisations in all of Europe.
+Gate 4 is considered as one of the most militant fan organisations in all of Europe.